Effectively Controlling Reasoning Models through Thinking Intervention: Evaluation on Instruction Hierarchy Task

-\textbf{Benchmark.} We use the \textbf{\sep} dataset \citep{zverev2025can} as our benchmark.
-Each prompt contains a high-priority main instruction paired with relevant data content and an unrelated low-priority instruction.
-Models are expected to prioritize the main instruction while ignoring the low-priority instruction when it is embedded within the data (see left example in Figure~\ref{fig-IH-SEP-demo}).
+\textbf{Benchmark.} We evaluate on the \textbf{\sep} dataset \citep{zverev2025can}.
+Each data point contains a high-priority main instruction paired with relevant data content and an unrelated low-priority instruction.
+Models are expected to prioritize the main instruction while ignoring the low-priority instruction.
 This benchmark enables us to evaluate how effectively models can maintain instruction hierarchies in complex scenarios involving potentially misaligned directives.

-\textbf{Evaluation metrics.} We evaluate model performance on the \sep benchmark using two key metrics: (1) \textit{robustness}, which measures the proportion of low-priority instructions correctly ignored when embedded within data (Figure~\ref{fig-IH-SEP-demo} left); (2) \textit{utility}, which quantifies the model's baseline performance on the main task in the absence of any low-priority instructions (Figure~\ref{fig-IH-SEP-demo} right).
-For the utility metric, we follow \cite{zheng2023judging} by employing LLM-as-a-judge for evaluation and normalizing scores to a 0-100 scale.
+\textbf{Evaluation metrics.} We evaluate model performance on the \sep benchmark using two key metrics: (1) \textit{robustness}, which measures the proportion of low-priority instructions correctly ignored when embedded within data; (2) \textit{utility}, which quantifies the model's baseline performance on the main task in the absence of any low-priority instructions.
+For the utility metric, we follow \cite{zheng2023judging} by employing LLM-as-a-judge for evaluation and normalizing scores to a 0-100\% scale.